Click for Home LPG Gas FAQs

-Please see Gas BBQ Regulators & Hoses
+Please see Gas BBQ Gas Regulator & Hose

-Look for the yellow seal on the neck of the gas bottle which indicates that it has been quality checked and filled to safe industry standards by Elgas SWAP’n’GO.
+Look for the yellow seal on the neck of the BBQ gas bottle which indicates that it has been quality checked and filled to safe industry standards by Elgas SWAP’n’GO.

 What is a Primus gas bottle?

 These are not very common and are not offered as part of the SWAP’n’GO programme.

-Swapping with SWAP’n’GO is quick and easy:
+Swapping with SWAP’n’GO gas bottles is quick and easy:

-Please see How to Swap Gas Bottles
+Please see How to Swap BBQ Gas Bottles

 For detailed instructions with illustrations, please see :